 Many people erroneously believe that these world-changing entrepreneurs were just born special.
 Not true.
 We’re all shaped by the environments we inhabit.
 What’s truly special about these entrepreneurs is that they designed their time, relationships, and management structures so that they could spend most of their time and energy working form their respective strengths and passions.

-The Free Genius Zone program is divided into 2 parts:
+The Discover Your Genius Zone program is divided into 2 parts:

 Part I: Discovering Your Genius Zone is a series of exercises designed to help you hone in on a short statement that captures the essence of your Genius Zone in writing.
 It should take you about 30 minutes to complete.
 You can save your work at any time.
 You will also receive a written copy of your Genius Zone statement via email.